If the story of Islam was told to me in a pub

 And, is there a better place to learn about Islam then in the relaxed atmosphere of a favourite pub in the company of friends and a beautiful, bright, doomed young woman to give you an insider's perspective?

 The sequel to The Interviews adopts the same play-like format as that milestone publication.
 Again, the format chosen breaks with Dramatic Play Services and Playwrights Canada and the so-called Standard American conventions for plays.
-Names of characters are not CAPITALIZED so as not to distract the reader with excessive CAPITALIZATION.
+Names of characters are not CAPITALIZED as not to distract the reader with excessive CAPITALIZATION.
 Only the first letter of the character’s Name is in uppercase.
 The names of the characters still appear in bold.

-The portion of the interview which led to Johnny's injuries is summarized in a newscast in the opening Act.
+The portion of the interview which led to Johnny's injuries is summarized in a newscast in the opening act.

 22:52 We have not sent a Messenger or Prophet before you but when he recited the Devil would intrude into his recitation.
 Yet Allah annuls what the Devil had cast.
 Then Allah establishes His Revelations.
 Allah is All-Knowing and Wise.